dianapatrong/todoproject/README.md

 ```
 $ docker-compose build
 $ docker-compose up

+ docker-compose up -d db
+ docker-compose up -d web
 ```

+> NOTE: `depends_on` does not wait for db to be "ready" before starting web - only until it's running
+>
 After that you can go to http://0.0.0.0:8000/ to test the application

 For the cleanup run: